Combinatorics of faithfully balanced modules: Introduction

 \begin{thm} For the algebra $\Lambda_n$, or for any representation-directed algebra $\Lambda$, any $\gen_1$-category $\mcG$ contains a $\gen_1$-critical module $M$ with $\gen_1(M)=\mcG$, which is unique up to isomorphism.
 For any module $L$, we have $\gen_1(L) = \mcG$ if and only if $\add(M)\subseteq \add(L) \subseteq \mcG$. \end{thm}

-The diagrams above correspond to the seven faithfully balanced $\gen_1$-categories for~$\Lambda_3$.
-The black boxes $\blacksquare$ show the summands of the $\gen_1$-critical module, and together with the shaded boxes $\boxtimes$ they show the category $\gen_1(M)$.
+Figure~\ref{fig_fbgencats} shows the faithfully balanced $\gen_1$-categories for~$\Lambda_3$.
 We say that a module is \emph{minimal faithfully balanced} if it is faithfully balanced and any proper direct summand is not faithfully balanced.
 Clearly any minimal faithfully balanced module is $\gen_1$- and $\cogen^1$-critical.
-Any (generalized) tilting module $T$ is faithfully balanced.
+Any (generalized) tilting module $T$ is faithfully balanced, see \cite{W90} and \cite[Proposition 5]{W88}.
 In section~\ref{s:crit} we prove the following.

 \begin{thm} If $T$ is a basic classical tilting module for an artin algebra $\Lambda$, i.e.\ $T$ has projective dimension $\le 1$, then $T$ is $\gen_1$-critical.
 If in addition $\Lambda$ is hereditary, then $T$ is minimal faithfully balanced. \end{thm}